SchweitzerGAO/ML_DL_Resource/DeepLearning/Mu Li/note.md

 **gates**

-Diffferent to what 'gate' is define in a computer, 'gate' here is defined as a vector with the same length as the hidden state.
+Different to what 'gate' is define in a computer, 'gate' here is defined as a vector with the same length as the hidden state.
 It is computed similarly with the hidden state.

 ![](./image/183.PNG)